syncfusion/blazor-docs/src/schedule/scheduler/exporting.md

 ## How to print the Scheduler element

-The Scheduler allows you to print the Scheduler element by using the `Print` method.
+The Scheduler allows you to print the Scheduler element by using the `PrintAsync` method.
 The Print method works in two ways.
 You can find it below.

 * Using Print method without options.
 * Using a Print method with options.

-### Using Print method without options
+### Using PrintAsync method without options

-You can print the Schedule element with the current view by using the `Print` method without passing the `PrintModel` options.
-The following example shows how to print the Scheduler using the `Print` method without passing the `PrintModel` options.
+You can print the Schedule element with the current view by using the `PrintAsync` method without passing the `PrintOptions` options.
+The following example shows how to print the Scheduler using the `PrintAsync` method without passing the `PrintOptions` options.

 ```csharp
 @using Syncfusion.Blazor.Schedule